jvaleroliet/sonomayrit/_projects/2408migas.md

 1. **Juan Talega - A Mis Amigos (1966)** <br> Juan Talega sings here one of the most primitive forms of Flamenco: the *Martinetes*.
 From *martillo* (hammer), or *martinete*, a tool with which hot metals were struck in the forge to give them the proper shape.
 It is a free genre, without meter, a reflection of a desolate state of mind that manifests itself in the form of a very sad lament.
 Juan Talega, an undisputed master of the ancient and legendary cantes, did not begin to sing in public until he was sixty years old[^Guia].<br>
 <br>
-1. **Munir Bachir - L'Orient En Andalousie (Sources De La Musique Espagnole) (1973?)** <br> Munir Bachir, famous oud player from Iraq, studied the arabic roots of Flamenco[^1] [^2], which he reflected in some of his compositions.The chosen song was recorded at a concert in Geneva, and we can hear harmonic elements of the Andalusian cadence and chords playing in an atypical way of the traditional lute.<br>
+1. **Munir Bachir - L'Orient En Andalousie (Sources De La Musique Espagnole) (1973?)** <br> Munir Bachir, famous oud player from Iraq, studied the arabic roots of Flamenco[^1] [^2], which he reflected in some of his compositions.
+The chosen song was recorded at a concert in Geneva, and we can hear harmonic elements of the Andalusian cadence and chords playing in an atypical way of the traditional lute.<br>
 <br>
 1. **Field Recording of Sephardic Jews of Thessaloniki - La Rosa Inflorece (1917)** <br> Historical recording of songs of the Sephardic Jewish community of Tessaloniki, which before the 1940s numbered more than 90,000 people, and was almost exterminated by the Nazis (90% of the total population).
 This song is an old Jewish ballad from the Al Andalus period, preserved orally from generation to generation in an arcaic form of Spanish[^3].<br>
 <br>